AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/accordion.md

 * **Description** - The description used as the text of the panel.
 By default,the name of the component selected for the panel.
 * **Delete** - Tap or click to delete the panel from the accordion component.
 * **Rearrange** - Tap or click and drag to rearrange the order of the panels.

->[!NOTE]
->
->If the viewport of the page is reduced so that the edit dialog becomes full screen, the **Add** button is hidden.
-Components can still be added to the Accordion Component by [dragging from the components browser and dropping on the Accordion Component in the page editor](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/editing-content.html#InsertingaComponent).

 ### Help Content Tab {#help-content}